skeirik2/maude-foform/module-template.md

 Interface to `Module`
 ---------------------

 To actually do execution in the modules generated by a module template, we need functions to convert between `Module` and `ModuleTemplate`.

--   `asTemplate : Module -> ModuleTemplate` and
-    `fromTemplate : ModuleTemplate -> Module` provide functions between the normal Maude modules and the module templates defined here.
+-   `asTemplate : Module -> ModuleTemplate`, `asTemplate : ModuleExpression -> ModuleTemplate` and `fromTemplate : ModuleTemplate -> Module` provide functions between the normal Maude modules and the module templates defined here.

--   `_++_ : Module ModuleTemplateSet -> Module` and
-    `_++_ : Module Module -> Module` are the lifting of operator `_++_` in
-    `MODULE-TEMPLATE-DATA` to work directly on Maude modules.
+-   `_++_ : Module ModuleTemplateSet -> Module` and `_++_ : Module Module -> Module` are the lifting of operator `_++_` in `MODULE-TEMPLATE-DATA` to work directly on Maude modules.
 -   `resolveModule: ModuleTemplate -> ModuleTemplate` resolves the structured names of a module into proper Core Maude names.

 ```{.maude .mod-template}
 fmod MODULE-TEMPLATE is